Denver's Sidewalk Program

 If your HOA receives your semi-annual stormwater bill, then your HOA will receive the new sidewalk bill as well.
 Please check with your homeowners association to confirm and discuss with them how they plan to split this cost among everyone within your HOA.

-What if my property is within an HOA, BID or GID that already assesses a fee for sidewalk maintenance?
+What if our HOA, BID or GID already assess a fee for sidewalk maintenance?

 What happens if I do not pay?